How to Appeal a Smart Parking Parking Ticket

 • Check signage claims - Photos of inadequate or missing signage about ANPR operation support your case.

-• Cite IPC Code - Reference the IPC Code of Practice requirements for ANPR accuracy and signage.
+• Cite BPA Code - Reference the BPA Code of Practice requirements for ANPR accuracy and signage.

-• Always escalate to IAS - It's free and IAS decisions are binding on Smart Parking.
+• Always escalate to POPLA - It's free and POPLA decisions are binding on Smart Parking.

 Ready to appeal your Smart Parking ticket?

-Generate a professional appeal letter citing UK parking law and IPC Code of Practice requirements.
+Generate a professional appeal letter citing UK parking law and BPA Code of Practice requirements.

 Frequently Asked Questions